↖ Homepage of the site 'What to do with your life?'

 |

-One is alone when facing their deep difficulties.
+Each person is left alone to face their deep difficulties.

 |